-The .480 Ruger big bore caliber is unique.
-Muzzle blast and recoil are less than smaller and lighter cartridges, yet it still propels a 325 grain bullet faster than 1,300 feet per second.
-The bullet, as a result, has more than 1,300 foot pounds of muzzle energy.
-A great feature of this round are the stats at 100 yards - it's still flying at 1,075 feet per second and maintaining an energy level of 835 foot pounds.
-The performance of this cartridge is therefore just less than the .454 Casull, yet above the performance of the .44 Magnum.
-These impressive numbers are achieved in a package with lighter recoil than can be found in a six shot pistol.
+The .480 Ruger is a unique big bore caliber with minimal muzzle blast and low recoil – yet it still propels a 325 grain bullet faster than 1,300 feet per second.
+As a result, the bullet has more than 1,300 foot pounds of muzzle energy, and continues flying at 1,075 feet per second with an energy level of 835 foot pounds at 100 yards.
+While the performance of this cartridge is just less than the .454 Casull and above the performance of the .44 Magnum, its impressive numbers are achieved in a package with lighter recoil than can be found in a six-shot pistol.

-Ruger and Hornady introduced the .480 Ruger in 2003.
-The bullet diameter is actually 0.475", but it was called the .480 Ruger to avoid confusion with the the much higher pressured .475 Linebaugh.
-Though the .480 Ruger does not reach the high levels of energy and velocity of the .475 Linebaugh, it should be noted that the .480 Ruger is considerably easier to manage in terms of recoil control and muzzle blast.
-The .480 Ruger is therefore a more accessible caliber for shooters who want more power than a .44 Magnum but don't want to suffer the abuse delivered by other cartridges.
+Ruger and Hornady introduced the .480 Ruger in 2003, with a bullet diameter of 0.475" (it was called the .480 Ruger to avoid confusion with the much higher pressured .475 Linebaugh).
+Though the .480 Ruger does not reach the high levels of energy and velocity of the .475 Linebaugh, it should be noted that the .480 is considerably easier to manage in terms of recoil control and muzzle blast.
+The .480 Ruger is therefore a more accessible caliber for shooters who want more power than a .44 Magnum, but don't want to suffer the abuse delivered by other cartridges.

-The .480 Ruger will probably never become as popular as the .44 Magnum, or other big bore revolver calibers like the .454 Casull, but for shooters who want an effective handgun hunting caliber with manageable recoil, the .480 Ruger is worth considering.
+The .480 Ruger will likely never become as popular as the .44 Magnum, or other big bore revolver calibers like the .454 Casull.
+But for shooters who want an effective handgun hunting caliber with manageable recoil, the .480 Ruger is worth considering.